tymyrddin/scripts-network/packet_sniffer/README.md

 ```

-Go to sites (for example http://testphp.vulnweb.com/login.php) in browser and view results in terminal where sniffer runs:
+Go to sites (for example http://testphp.vulnweb.com/login.php) in browser.
+If you wish to see results for https sites, fire up the Bettercap hstshijack caplet.

+View results in terminal where sniffer runs:

 ```shell
 @kali:~$ sudo python3 packet_sniffer.py